ver369/sql_project_netflix/README.md

 GROUP BY 1;
 ```

-**Objective:** Calculate and rank years by the average number of content releases by India.
+**Objective:** Calculate and rank years by the average number of content releases by South Korea.

 ### 11. List All Movies that are Documentaries